aespedido/projects/Project - Telecom Customer Churn/readme.md

 # Project - Telecom Customer Churn Analysis

 ## Introduction
+This project focuses on a fictional telecommunications company seeking to have a better understanding of customer churn behaviours and drivers.
+The aim of the project is to analyse customer churn data to uncover key factors influencing churn and identify opportunities to improve retention.

+An interactive dashboard was developed to visualise churn performance and its main drivers, enabling stakeholders to explore insights across customer demographics, service subscriptions and account characteristics.

+The findings of this analysis informed a set of actionable recommendations aimed to strengthen customer retention and enhance customer satisfaction.

 ## Executive Summary

 ## Methodology & Dashboard Design
 ### Data Preparation